-Artificial Intelligence has been a fascinating concept for years now.
-Although the technology has grown immensely over the last decade in various fields including machine learning and also in narrow Artificial intelligence, researchers still feel if general or high-level artificial intelligence can be a reality, especially in radiology.
+Artificial intelligence has been a fascinating concept for years now.
+Although the technology has grown immensely over the last decade in various fields, including machine learning and also in narrow artificial intelligence, researchers still wonder if general or high-level artificial intelligence can be a reality, especially in radiology.

-There are a lot of speculations about Artificial intelligence in radiology and computers replacing radiologists.
-Eliot Siegel, MD neatly addresses the hype and myth created about artificial intelligence in radiology in his webinar titled “Machine Learning and Artificial Intelligence: Hype, Myth Reality and How It Will Revolutionize the Practice of Quality Diagnostic Imaging”
+There is a lot of speculation about artificial intelligence in radiology, and computers replacing radiologists.
+Eliot Siegel, MD addresses the hype and myth created around artificial intelligence in radiology in his webinar titled “Machine Learning and Artificial Intelligence: Hype, Myth Reality and How It Will Revolutionize the Practice of Quality Diagnostic Imaging”

 Role of Artificial Intelligence in radiology in the near future?: